Choosing A Therapist: The Different Types of Therapy For Mental Health

 Counseling

-Counseling sessions range from 30 minutes to an hour in length, and the client can decide how often they want to attend, whether once a month, once a week, or any other frequency.
+Counseling sessions range from 30 minutes to an hour, and the client can decide how often they want to attend, whether once a month, once a week, or any other frequency.
 Wellness professionals sometimes fall under the category of counselors depending on their level of schooling and their end goals with their clients.

 Mindfulness-based therapy